 Early one morning in August I set off up Kinnoull Hill in Perth; a 40-minute stroll through the woods and I arrived at the top just in time for sunrise.
-There are a couple of classic viewpoints, although juggling foreground foliage is not the easiest.
-This is the view closer to the tower with a […]

 For the second time, I was lucky enough to see the aurora from Perth, last night.
 It was quite an impressive display; by the time I got out to darker skies it was quite low above the horizon, but the greens were strong to the naked eye and some strong rays came and went over time.